Skip to content

 The Shadow in the Moon: A Tale of the Mid-Autumn Festival by Christina Matula, illustrated by Pearl Law

-This is a lovely picture book in which a family, two sisters and their grandmother, celebrates the Mid-Autumn Festival (also known as the Chinese Moon Festival).
-Grandmother (Ah-ma) tells the story of the archer and his wife and how the lady in the moon came to be.
-The Shadow In The Moon: A Tale of Mid-Autumn Festival by Christina Matula, illustrated by Pearl Law.
+This is a lovely picture book in which a family, two sisters, and their grandmother, celebrate the Mid-Autumn Festival (also known as the Chinese Moon Festival).
+Grandmother (Ah-ma) tells the story of the archer and his wife and how the lady on the moon came to be.
 Use this picture book to celebrate the Chinese Mid-Autumn Festival with or without mooncakes.
 This book is an interesting blend of contemporary Chinese customs and traditional folklore. [picture book, ages 4 and up]

 Mama and Papa Have a Store by Amelia Lau Carling